Fermions with Electric Dipole Moment in curved spacetime: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the referees for their useful suggestions that improved the paper.
 The authors also express their gratitude to FAPEMA, CNPq and CAPES (Brazilian research agencies) for invaluable financial support.
-In particular, L. Lisboa-Santos is supported by FAPEMA BPD-11962/22 and A. A. Araújo Filho is supported by Conselho Nacional de Desenvolvimento Cientíıfico e Tecnológico (CNPq) -- 200486/2022-5.
+In particular, L. Lisboa-Santos is supported by Conselho Nacional de Desenvolvimento Cientifico e Tecnologico CNPQ/PDJ 151424/2022 and A. A. Araújo Filho is supported by Conselho Nacional de Desenvolvimento Cientíıfico e Tecnológico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ) -- 200486/2022-5 and 150891/2023-7.